-Heather Parson, Chair Steve Corder, Sloan Professor of Business Grant Deprow Janna Himschoot Dale Leatherman Joy Ring Charles Stoddard
+Heather Parson, Chair Janna Himschoot Dale Leatherman Joy Ring Charles Stoddard

 The Department of Business offers a Bachelor of Science in Business with a choice of majors in Business Administration, Business Administration with an emphasis in Computer Information Science (CIS), or Finance.
 In addition to the bachelors degree, students may seek a minor in Business Administration or Computer Information Science.
 The Department of Business also offers instruction in data processing, economics, accounting and marketing.